discrete-notes/discrete-notes.github.io/_posts/2020-10-06-build-certify-2.md

 is at least halved at each phase.

-* In the process, the merging is quite uncontrolled: it could be that a fragments merges with just one other fragments (like in the two last phases in the example), but it can also be two (like in the first phase, in the middle and on the left), or actually $Theta(n)$.
+* In the process, the merging is quite uncontrolled: it could be that a fragments merges with just one other fragment (like in the two last phases in the example), but it can also be two (like in the first phase, in the middle and on the left), or actually $\Theta(n)$.

-* Also the place where the fragment merge is uncontrolled: a fragment can be merging with one fragment in some places and with another fragment very far away.
+* Also the place where the fragments merge is uncontrolled: a large fragment can be merging with one fragment in some places and with another fragment very far away.

 ## MST certification

-It is possible to certify a MST by basically describing the key pieces of the process above.
-This scheme uses certificates of $O(\log^2n)$ bits which is very good, although not optimal for every weight range.
+It is possible to certify an MST by basically describing the key pieces of the process above.
+This scheme uses certificates of $O(\log^2\!n)$ bits which is very good, although not optimal for every weight range.

 We will describe these labels quickly, using the same example as above.